Phileosopher/commonplace/mind-feelings-sadness.md

 The autonomic response to sadness is through crying, which is a physical representation of the breaking of a [mental model](values.md).

+- Crying is how we use our eyes to explain what our [language](language.md) can't capture.
 - This is actually healing, since it opens up the possibility for another model to replace it.

 ## Chronic sadness